Cray-HPE/docs-csm/operations/kubernetes/Cert_Renewal_for_Kubernetes_and_Bare_Metal_EtcD.md

 1. Backup certificates for `kubelet` on each master and worker node:

-   **IMPORTANT:** The following example will need to be adjusted to reflect the correct nnumber of master and worker nodes in the environment being used.
+   **IMPORTANT:** The following example will need to be adjusted to reflect the correct number of master and worker nodes in the environment being used.

    ```bash
    ncn-m# pdsh -w ncn-m00[1-3] -w ncn-w00[1-3] tar cvf \